Open-MSS/MSS/docs/index.rst

 .. image:: https://anaconda.org/conda-forge/mss/badges/version.svg

-.. attention:: We refactored this release for consistent nameings.
+.. attention:: We refactored this software for consistent nameings.

    - The UI **mss** was renamed to **msui**
    - User configuration **msui_settings.json** former mss_settings.json is stored in  **~/.config/msui**